freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/01-responsive-web-design/applied-visual-design/use-the-s-tag-to-strikethrough-text.md

 # --description--

-テキストの文字を水平線で横切って取り消し線を引くには `s` タグを使用することができます。 これは、テキストのその部分が無効になったことを示します。 `s` タグを使うと、ブラウザは CSS の `text-decoration: line-through;` を要素に適用します。
+To strikethrough text, which is when a horizontal line cuts across the characters, you can use the `s` tag.
+It shows that a section of text is no longer valid.
+With the `s` tag, the browser applies the CSS of `text-decoration: line-through;` to the element.

 # --instructions--